 30 days prior to arrival.

-For bookings made within 30 days of travel, the full
+- For bookings made within 30 days of travel, the full

 required on confirmation.

 cancellation more than 30 days before the date of your stay, all monies